In-Person Coaching

 If you try to stop it, or talk him out of it, or entertain it at all, he’ll feel like he’s getting something out of it.
 So, once he’s in a tantrum, just keep him safe, ignore it, and wait for the moment to pass.
 Once, he’s calmed down you can identify where the frustration came from and consider a better plan for managing it or preventing it next time.

-Private Dog Behaviour Consultations are currently available in the Dundee area and beyond.
-If you are looking for help solving your dogs behaviour and training problems, then please get in touch!
+Private Dog Behaviour Consultations are currently available online and in-person in Dundee and the surrounding area.
+If you are looking for help solving your dogs behaviour and training problems, please get in touch!

 Caroline